 Kendra Friar ♦ Associate Conductor -- Nova 1, and Nova 2

-Kendra is currently working towards her Ed.
-D. degree in Educational Policy, Organization, and Leadership, through the University of Illinois' College of Education.
+Kendra is a University of Illinois Ed.
+D. student majoring in Educational Policy, Organization, and Leadership – Diversity and Equity Concentration.
 She holds music education degrees from The University of Texas (M. M.) and The University of Illinois (B. S., Elementary-General Specialization).

 Mia Hall Miller ♦ Founder / Artistic Director Emeritus